lichess-bot-devs/lichess-bot/README.md

 - `abort_time`: How many seconds to wait before aborting a game due to opponent inaction.
 This only applies during the first six moves of the game.
 - `fake_think_time`: Artificially slow down the engine to simulate a person thinking about a move.
 The amount of thinking time decreases as the game goes on.
-- `rate_limiting_delay`: For extremely fast games, the lichess.org servers may respond with an error if too many moves are played to quickly.
+- `rate_limiting_delay`: For extremely fast games, the lichess.org servers may respond with an error if too many moves are played too quickly.
 This option avoids this problem by pausing for a specified number of milliseconds after submitting a move before making the next move.
 - `move_overhead`: To prevent losing on time due to network lag, subtract this many milliseconds from the time to think on each move.

 - `correspondence` These options control how the engine behaves during correspondence games.